Jacobsmi/ToDoApp_V1/readme.md

 ## To Do

 - Create a Taskbar
-- Add a date to the task section
+- Add a date to the task section/Better add task function

 ## Completed